theOGognf/rl8/README.rst

     algo.collect()
     algo.step()

-Use the same custom distribution and custom hyperparameter with the high-level trainer interface.
+Specify the same settings using the high-level trainer interface.

 .. code:: python